harshagarwal94/AWS-DeepRacer/README.md

 # Krypto-The website shows different templates of Ecommerce website.
+(Front End tsk)
 Functionalities include:-
 1) Login page to Login the user.
 2) Registration page for the new users with basic functionalities.